Welcome to the

 How is the Religious Exploration program structured?

-Our program is managed by two paid staff members and a volunteer Religious Exploration Council.
-We have groups that focus on specific programs, including a Youth Advisory Committee, a Coming of Age working group and Religious Education council members who focus on teacher trainings, social justice and social gatherings.
+Our program is managed by a full-time staff member, a part-time Teacher Support Coordinator, and a volunteer Religious Exploration Council (REC).
+We have groups that focus on specific programs, including a Youth Adult Committee (YAC), a Coming of Age working group and Religious Education council members who focus on teacher trainings, social justice and social gatherings.

 Our classes are divided generally into two-year age breaks with a constant eye to balance between groups.
 The minister supervises our Director of Religious Exploration and all staff are in contract with the Board of Trustees.
 The Religious Exploration Council is a self-selected group of people who manage the program in partnership with the professional staff; appointments are sanctioned by the board of trustees.
 The REC generally accepts new members at the end of the church year in June.
 Volunteer teachers and advisors are recruited annually.
 The Our Whole Lives leaders receive special training to teach the sexuality education classes.